imagej/imagej.github.io/pages/Script_Templates.md

 description: test description
 ---

-{% include learn content='scripting' %} Templates are pre-written
-scripts in a particular scripting language.
+{% include learn content='scripting' %}Templates are pre-written scripts in a particular scripting language.
 They can be distributed as any other plugin, and automatically discovered by the [Script Editor](Script_Editor "wikilink").
 Templates thus present an excellent way to demonstrate a particular operation to a wide audience of users.